Kotlin/kotlinx.serialization/docs/builtin-classes.md

 ```
 > You can get the full code [here](../guide/example/example-builtin-13.kt).

-When encoding, the serializer for the `Nothing` was not used
+When encoding, the serializer for `Nothing` was not used

 ```text
 {"value":42}